Drug Testing In Schools

 Drugs in UK schools

 Drug use is an increasing problem in the teenage population and is affecting younger and younger children in the UK.
 Evidence from research suggests that the risk of pupils coming to school under the influence of drugs or bringing drugs into school has increased dramatically over the last 10 years.
-Drugs can not only affect the child that is taking them but may have a knock on effect on other pupils by disruptive behaviour affecting the learning and happiness of other students and increasing peer pressure to take drugs.
+Drugs can not only affect the child that is taking them but may have a knock-on effect on other pupils by disruptive behaviour affecting the learning and happiness of other students and increasing peer pressure to take drugs.

 Drug use outside school can also impact on school behaviour and attainment for the pupils taking the drugs and also those around them.
-Cannabis & synthetic Cannabis (K2 ) in particular can have marked affects on personality and mental health, and drugs may also increase the risk of violent outbursts and aggressive behaviour in pupils taking them.
+Cannabis & synthetic Cannabis (K2 ) in particular can have marked effects on personality and mental health, and drugs may also increase the risk of violent outbursts and aggressive behaviour in pupils taking them.